-Changes designed to improve the Times business section and expand its mutual fund report are coming next weekend.
+Changes designed to improve the Times business section and expand its mutual fund report are coming this weekend.

 Every Sunday, we will offer extensive mutual fund listings and additional news coverage on those hugely popular investments.
 In addition to the usual information, readers will get year-to-date and three-year percentage return, along with one- and three-year rankings of funds within their investment objectives.

-Meanwhile, the weekly stock and bond summaries that now appear on Sunday will come a day earlier, as part of an expanded Saturday business section.
+Meanwhile, the weekly stock and bond summaries that have been appearing on Sunday will come a day earlier, as part of an expanded Saturday business section.

 The new weekly stock wrapup will include both Friday's market information and the weekly information, such as weekly high, weekly low and weekly change.